Skip to contents

 Summary

-WISP.data is an R package designed to automate the acquisition, quality control (QC), analysis, and visualization of spectral data collected by the WISPstation fixed spectroradiometer.
-Developed by Water Insight as an evolution of the handheld WISP-3 system, the WISPstation is a fixed instrument that records radiance and irradiance across a wavelength range of 350 to 1100 nm (spectral resolution of 4.6 nm).
-This package serves as a crucial bridge between Water Insight API services and the research community, enabling the transformation of raw reflectance measurements into scientifically validated, analysis-ready products through fully reproducible and transparent workflows.
+WISP.data is an R package designed to automate the download, quality control (QC), processing, analysis, and visualization of spectral data collected by WISPstation fixed spectroradiometers.
+Developed by Water Insight B.V.
+(Ede, The Netherlands) as an evolution of the handheld WISP-3 system (Hommersom et al., 2012), the WISPstation is an autonomous above water instrument installed at fixed position that records radiance and irradiance across a wavelength range of 350 to 900 nm, with a spectral resolution of 4.6 nm at high frequency (e.g. every 15 minutes, during daytime) (Peters et al., 2018).
+This R package serves as a crucial bridge between Water Insight API services and the scientific users, enabling the conversion of native reflectance measurements into robust, analysis-ready products through fully reproducible and transparent workflows, from an Open Science perspective.

 The WISPstation operates with 8 specialized channels to optimize data collection:

-• Dual-directional radiance: two sets of sensors (NNW and NNE) measure upwelling radiance (LuL_u) and sky radiance (LskyL_{sky}) at 40° angles.
+• Dual-directional radiance: two sets of sensors (looking NNW and NNE) measure upwelling radiance (LuL_u) and sky radiance (LskyL_{sky}) at 40° angles.

 • Irradiance and calibration: includes two downwelling irradiance (EsE_s) channels and two unexposed “dark” channels to assess sensor degradation over time.

-The primary aim of WISP.data is the derivation of Remote Sensing Reflectance (Rrs), defined as the ratio between water-leaving radiance (LwL_w) and downwelling irradiance (EsE_s):
+A central function of WISP.data is the retrieval and management of Remote Sensing Reflectance (Rrs), which the WISPstation calculates as the ratio between water-leaving radiance (LwL_w) and downwelling irradiance (EsE_s) (Mobley, 1999):

 Rrs(λ)=Lw(λ)Es(λ)=Lu(λ)ρLsky(λ)Es(λ)\text{Rrs}(\lambda) = \frac{L_w(\lambda)}{E_s(\lambda)} = \frac{L_u(\lambda) - \rho \cdot L_{sky}(\lambda)}{E_s(\lambda)}